ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 #### Subscriber

 This module allows introducing a WebSub Subscriber Service with `onIntentVerification`, which accepts HTTP GET requests for intent verification, and `onNotification`, which accepts HTTP POST requests for notifications.
 The WebSub Subscriber Service provides the following capabilities:
- - Subscription Requests are sent at service start time for the hub and topic, which are either specified as annotations or discovered based on the resource URL specified as an annotation.
+ - When the service is started a subscription request is sent for a hub/topic combination, either specified as annotations or discovered based on the resource URL specified as an annotation.
- - Auto Intent Verification against the topic specified as an annotation, or discovered based on the resource URL specified as an annotation, if `onIntentVerification` is not specified.
+ - If `onIntentVerification` is not specified, intent verification will be done automatically against the topic specified as an annotation or discovered based on the resource URL specified as an annotation.
- - Signature Validation for authenticated content distribution if a secret is specified for the subscription.
+ - If a secret is specified for the subscription, signature validation will be done for authenticated content distribution.

 #### Hub

-A WebSub compliant hub based on the Ballerina Message Broker is also available for use as a remote hub or to be used by publishers who want to have their own internal hub.
-Ballerina's WebSub Hub honors specified lease periods and supports authenticated content distribution.
+A WebSub compliant hub based on the Ballerina Message Broker is also available.
+This can be used as a remote hub or to be used by publishers who want to have their own internal hub.
+Ballerina's WebSub hub honors specified lease periods and supports authenticated content distribution.

-##### Enabling Data Persistence for the Hub
+##### Enabling data persistence for the hub

 The Ballerina WebSub Hub supports persistence of topic and subscription data that needs to be restored when the hub is restarted.

-Users can introduce their own persistence implementation, by introducing an object type structurally equivalent to the `websub:HubPersistenceStore` abstract object.
-Alternatively, the H2 based `websub:H2HubPersistenceStore` object made available in the `ballerina/websub` module could be used to persist data.
+Users can introduce their own persistence implementation, by introducing an object type that is structurally equivalent to the `websub:HubPersistenceStore` abstract object.
+Alternatively, the H2-based `websub:H2HubPersistenceStore` object made available in the `ballerina/websub` module could be used to persist data.

-Persistence can be enabled by setting a suitable `websub:HubPersistenceStore` value for the `hubPersistenceStore` field in the `HubConfiguration` record passed to the `websub:startHub()` function.
+Persistence can be enabled by setting a suitable `websub:HubPersistenceStore` value for the `hubPersistenceStore` field in the `HubConfiguration` record, which is passed to the `websub:startHub()` function.

 ```ballerina
 import ballerina/h2;